|This Month's Totals and Average|

 Partly cloudy this morning, but the cloud cleared during the day to give a scorching hot afternoon.
 Got on the go quickly and headed towards Audlem.
 Stopped briefly at Overwater Marina for some chandlery items then started the Audlem Flight.
 Ascended the first two and pulled over for the services berth.
 Moved clear and walked into town for a few provisions.
 Dropped in at Audlem Mill Canal Shop on the way back, then had lunch at The Shroppie Fly (great chips - crisp on the outside and fluffy on the inside!).

 Rather stuffed after lunch, we attacked the remainder of the flight (a further 13).
 Only one boat came down, and the locks were against us for most of the flight - a "bad road" if there ever was one!
-Glad to pull in for the day after the top lock in the shade of the trees.
+Glad to pull in for the day after the top lock (near the hamlet of Coxbank) in the shade of the trees.

 |4.53 miles||15 locks||4.99 hrs||3.92 lmph|